 The school, however, has not let it its prestige go to its head too much.
 Just a stone’s throw from Boston, you can take a number of different tours through this sprawling building and campus in Cambridge.
 And who wouldn’t want to pretend to be a Nobel Laureate or a billionaire for the day, right?
 I’m half way to president just writing this Harvard profile.

-If you’re interested in a more private tour, you can book one online.
+If you’re interested in a more private tour or have a large group of 15 or more, you can book one online.
 Harvard also lets you do your own tour by providing pamphlets and even an audio tour option for a minimal fee.
 If you prefer, the school provides a mobile tour that can be downloaded to a smartphone.